 How do I get it?

-Download Ghost Browser for free and activate your 30-Day Free Trial to try Ghost Browser and the Ghost Proxy Control extension for free, no credit card required!
+Download Ghost Browser for free and activate your free trial to try Ghost Browser and the Ghost Proxy Control extension for free, no credit card required!

 How to Set Up a Different Proxy for Each Tab